Faster and smarter in the app... Open app

 Food prices

 A less obvious but real ripple effect: higher oil prices push up the cost of agricultural inputs — fuel for farm machinery, fertiliser derived from natural gas, and the cost of transporting food from farm to shelf.
-Food economists warn that if oil prices remain elevated for more than a month, supermarket prices will follow.
+Food economists warn that if oil prices remain elevated, supermarket prices will follow.
 The holiday grocery shop, the airport sandwich, the all-inclusive resort's food costs — all are affected downstream.

 Book now or wait?
 An honest answer

 This is the question every undecided holidaymaker is asking.
-Here is our honest, unvarnished answer — acknowledging that nobody can predict the future with certainty.
+Here is our honest, unvarnished answer — acknowledging that nobody can predict the future with certainty, and that the situation has changed since the ceasefire was announced on 7 April.

 The case for booking now